-The new National Curriculum 2014 states why we teach science in schools: A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics...Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+The National Curriculum states why we teach science in schools: A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics...Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.

 Science is a National Curriculum subject and has links to other curriculum areas.
 Developing a scientific understanding will help children begin to comprehend, investigate and appreciate the world around them and engender a wider global awareness.

 - To build on the natural curiosity of children.

 - To stimulate children to ask questions and investigate the world around them.

 - To develop scientific skills such as observation, critical and analytical thinking, language development and co-operation which are useful beyond the science curriculum.

 - To understand and use a variety of different methods to record investigations and findings, using ICT to support where appropriate.